Samantha-K-Sinnerine/CS-211/README.md

 # coding-practice
-repo for small coding projects from various classes
+repo for small coding projects and activities solutiions marked with a * are considered to be more difficult and complex